 Aromatherapy certification is not required to practice aromatherapy in the United States.
 Plus, no organizations exist that confer any type of official certification.
 However, a number of education programs offer a completion certificate that confers an unofficial certification.

-You can become a Registered Aromatherapist (RA) by passing an exam given by the Aromatherapy Registration Council.
+A Registered Aromatherapist (RA) has passed an exam given by the Aromatherapy Registration Council.

 For training in Canada, see the Canadian Federation of Aromatherapists.